As the average person uses a toilet around 2,500 times a year, it’s important to choose the best toilet for you and your bathroom (Source).

 Pressure-Assisted Flush System

 In their functioning, toilets with this flush mechanism use pressurized air to push water out of the tank and into the toilet bowl.
-As a result, this type of flush system is known to be more powerful and efficient.
-Toilets using a pressure-assisted flush system are known to clog less often.

 Dual Flush System